If you or a loved one are ready to take a step towards recovery and rehabilitation from addiction, please take these steps…

 - STEP 1: New Adventure Treatment Center — Addiction recovery program.

-- STEP 2: Teen Challenge Adventure Ranch — After completing addiction treatment, boys must move on to our adventure-based therapeutic boarding school, where they will learn to live and thrive with new motivations in life and without addiction.
-They will have access to Day Treatment and Outpatient clinical services as appropriate.
+- STEP 2: Teen Challenge Adventure Ranch — After completing addiction treatment, boys move on to our therapeutic boarding school, where they will learn to live and thrive with new motivations in life and without addiction.
+They will have access to ongoing Day Treatment and Outpatient clinical services for addiction follow-up, as appropriate.

 The Transitional Services Director also maintains regular contact with the student after he completes the residential portion of the program.
 He makes weekly phone contact with the student and family to check on progress.
 When possible, in-home visits are often scheduled (if the family would like for that to happen).
 During the visits/calls, the following is discussed: